aimclub/BAMT/docs/source/models/BayesianNetworks.rst

 HybridBN has two additional parameters ``has_logit`` and ``use_mixture``.
 ``has_logit`` is used to determine whether to use logit nodes.
 Logit nodes use machine learning algorithms to represent variable.
+Logit nodes are discrete nodes that have continuous root nodes; classification models are used to model conditional distributions in such nodes.